marcozardo/patterns/fabric/Editor/system.md

       U3 is "ATP from glycolysis";
     end

-  ## 7. Complete Structure of antimony model & final considerations
+  ## 7. Definitive Model Architecture & Critical Considerations
   ### Structure

   The final structure for the Antimony model must follow the struture below: